ablejec/myblog/_posts/2014-04-13-Poskus-knitr.md

 - R code
 - how-to
 ---
-This is just a test :)

 # Primer uporabe knitr
 ## Author: A. Blejec
+This is Just a test :)

 ## Abstract
 Poskusna datoteka za uporabo Sweave: povezava \R\ in \LaTeX.